Protests against illegal detention of Mir Shakil-ur-Rahman continue

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI/LAHORE: KARACHI: The protest of journalists and workers of the Geo and Jang Group has been continuing for the last 227 days against the illegal and unjustified detention of Editor-in-Chief of Geo and Jang Group Mir Shakil-ur-Rahman, while the protesters said on Monday that truth will prevail and Mir Shakil-ur-Rahman will get justice.
+RAWALPINDI/LAHORE: KARACHI: The protest of journalists and workers of the Geo and Jang Group has been continuing in Rawalpindi for last 227 days on Monday against the illegal and unjustified detention of Editor-in-Chief of Geo and Jang Group Mir Shakil-ur-Rahman, while the protesters said that truth will prevail and Mir Shakil-ur-Rahman will get justice.

 Worker of Geo and Jang Group Munir Shah said that Mir Shakil-ur-Rahman had raised the flag of truth in the country and now everyone in the country stood with him in his struggle for freedom of the media in the country.